ServiusHack/Froxlor/README.md

 ## Updating from customized Froxlor

-1. If the value of `db_version` setting is 201604080 change it to 201603150.
+1. If the value of `db_version` setting is 201604080 or 201604160 change it to 201603150.
-2. If the value of `db_version` setting is 201608261 change it to 201608260.
+2. If the value of `db_version` setting is 201608261 or 201608262 change it to 201608260.
 2. Open `install/updates/froxlor/0.9/update_0.9.inc.php`, search for `Adding new dynamic domain field` and comment out all lines starting with `Database::query` up to but excluding the line starting with `updateToDbVersion`.
+3. Open `install/updates/froxlor/0.9/update_0.9.inc.php`, search for `Adding mail autoconfiguration fields` and comment out all lines up to but excluding the line starting with `updateToDbVersion`.
-3. Follow normal Froxlor udpate procedure but use the files from this repository.
+4. Follow normal Froxlor udpate procedure but use the files from this repository.

 ## Installation